dib-lab/screed/doc/screed.rst

     $ screed dump_fasta <screed database file> <fasta output>
     $ screed dump_fastq <screed database file> <fastq output>

+If no output file is provided, sequences are written to the terminal (stdout) by default.

 Python Quick Start
 ==================